Skip to content

 9. Cookies and Tracking

-ContractsGuard uses a minimal set of cookies that are strictly necessary for the functioning of our platform.
-We do not use third-party tracking cookies, advertising cookies, or social media tracking pixels.
-We do not engage in cross-site tracking or behavioral profiling.
+ContractsGuard uses a minimal set of cookies.
+We do not use advertising cookies, social media tracking pixels, cross-site tracking, or behavioral profiling.
+We do not use Google Analytics, Facebook Pixel, or any third-party advertising tracker.

-Essential Cookies: We use session cookies to maintain your login state and ensure the security of your session.
+Strictly Necessary Cookies: We use session cookies to maintain your login state (JWT and refresh tokens) and to protect against cross-site request forgery (CSRF).
 These cookies are strictly necessary for the provision of our service and do not require your consent under Article 5(3) of the ePrivacy Directive.
-These cookies expire when you close your browser or after a configurable inactivity period.

 Preference Cookies: We use a small number of functional cookies to remember your language preference, theme settings, and other user interface preferences.
 These cookies enhance your experience but are not strictly necessary.
 You can manage these cookies through your browser settings or account preferences.